SpongePowered/SpongeDocs/source/faq.rst

 I Haven't Kept Up, What Happened To Bukkit?
 -------------------------------------------

-One of the contributors to Bukkit sent a DMCA take down notice to have Bukkit removed.
+The Bukkit project halted further development of their API and server modification.
+Later, one of the contributors to Bukkit sent a DMCA takedown notice to stop further distribution of CraftBukkit.
 He was within his legal right.
-Downloads, as well as source code, for Bukkit and its derivatives (Spigot, Cauldron) are no longer available.
+Downloads, as well as source code, for CraftBukkit and its derivatives (Spigot, Cauldron) are no longer available.

 Who is Involved With the Sponge Project?